grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/10 api-crud-operations.md

 export default function (authToken) {

-    // set the authorization header on the session for the subsequent requests. session.addHeader('Authorization', `Bearer ${authToken}`);
+    // set the authorization header on the session for the subsequent requests session.addHeader('Authorization', `Bearer ${authToken}`);

     describe('01.
 Create a new crocodile', (t) => {